 A weekly team meeting happens at a set time each week to discuss progress on the tactics (to dos, initiatives, tasks) which were due to be completed that week.
 The duration of this meeting can be 1-1.5 hours.
 I encourage teams to set aside time to discuss one specific problem (we call them "fires") that needs to be solved.
 A fire is a problem that is blocking progress toward achieving the tactic and ultimately the company goals.

-A weekly 1 on 1 is a meeting which happens at a set time each week between a supervisor and his/her direct report.
-Everyone in the company should attend at least one 1 on 1 each week.
+A weekly one-on-one is a meeting which happens at a set time each week between a supervisor and his/her direct report.
+Everyone in the company should attend at least one each week.
 It's best that these meetings happen weekly, but some companies perform these meetings bi-weekly.
-This is your opportunity as a supervisor to bring clarity to the company's strategy and link that strategy to an employee's day to day activities.
+This is your opportunity as a supervisor to bring clarity to the company's strategy and link that strategy to an employee's day-to-day activities.
 You can also work to remove any barriers that prevent the employee from executing on the tactics that drive results.

 Monthly Management Team Meetings